annotation/text-fabric/tf/docs/about/datamodel.md

 [weaving](https://en.wikipedia.org/wiki/Weaving).

 A weaver sets up a set of fixed, parallel threads, the *warp*.
-He then picks a thread, usually a colorful one, and sends it in a perpendicular way through the warp.
+He then picks a thread, usually a colourful one, and sends it in a perpendicular way through the warp.
 This thread is called the *weft*.

 ![Warp](../images/warp.png)